LearnOnDemandSystems/docs/lod/docker.md

 # Using Docker in Lab on Demand

-When using Docker to host containers in labs, there are several considerations to keep in mind..
+When using Docker to host containers in labs, there are several considerations to keep in mind.

 ## Configuration